davedelong/DDMathParser/README.markdown

 ## Usage

 Simply copy the "DDMathParser" subfolder into your project, `#import "DDMathParser.h"`, and you're good to go.
+A demo target is included as part of the project.
+It shows how to evaluate a user-entered string, with support for variables.

 There are several ways to evaluate strings, depending on how much customization you want to do: